Protection from Lawsuits for Volunteers and Charitable Organizations

 You will also not be legally responsible beyond the limits of any personal insurance you may have.
 For instance, if you injure or harm someone while driving during the course of your volunteer duties, you will only be responsible to extent of any personal car insurance coverage you may have.

 However, you won’t be protected in every situation as a volunteer.
 For example, you will be personally liable if you:

-- Commit a violent crime, hate crime, or sexual offense;
+- commit a violent crime, hate crime, or sexual offense;

-- Violate state or federal civil rights laws;
+- violate state or federal civil rights laws;

-- Are under the influence of drugs or alcohol at the time of the injury;
+- are under the influence of drugs or alcohol at the time of the injury;

-- Learned about the act after the fact and still approved of it.
+- learned about the act after the fact and still approved of it.

-Additionally, if you are volunteering as an officer or director of a charitable organization, you will not be protected from being sued by the Maryland Office of Attorney General if your organization deliberately violates the state’s registration requirements for charitable organizations.
+If you are volunteering as an officer or director of a charitable organization, you will not be protected from being sued by the Maryland Office of Attorney General if your organization deliberately violates the state’s registration requirements for charitable organizations.

 Can a charitable organization be sued for the acts of its volunteers?